jcaillon/valet/extras/valet-commands.md

 - 1. Download the given release from GitHub (latest by default).

-- 2. Copy it in the Valet home directory, which defaults to:
+- 1. Copy it in the Valet home directory, which defaults to:
   - /opt/valet in case of a multi user installation
   - ~/.local/valet otherwise

-- 3. Make the valet script readable and executable, either by adding a shim in a bin directory already present in your PATH, or by adding the Valet directory to your PATH on shell startup.
+- 1. Make the valet script readable and executable, either by adding a shim in a bin directory already present in your PATH, or by adding the Valet directory to your PATH on shell startup.

-- 4. Copy the showcase (command examples) in the valet user directory ~/.valet.d.
+- 1. Copy the showcase (command examples) in the valet extensions directory ~/.valet.d.

-- 6. Run self setup command (in case of a new installation) or re-export the config.
+- 1. Run self setup command (in case of a new installation) or re-export the config.

-- 7. Try to update (fetch merge --ff-only) the git repositories and all installed extensions in your valet user directory.
+- 1. Try to update (fetch merge --ff-only) the git repositories and all installed extensions in your valet extensions directory.

 ### Usage